-The state of Hawaii clearly does not have effective tourism governance.
-That was acknowledged by the HTA as far back as 2015 when it said it “did not have sufficient authority or resources to require others to help carry out that plan, or to constantly monitor and oversee what was being done by others.
+The state of Hawaii clearly doesn’t have effective tourism governance.
+That was acknowledged by the HTA as far back as 2015 when it said it “did not have sufficient authority or resources to require others to help carry out that plan or to constantly monitor and oversee what was being done by others.
 Therefore, the new [plan]… is an ‘HTA’ plan only, though it recognizes the need to work with partners and stakeholders.”

-HTA’s plans are not the State of Hawaii’s plans.
+HTA’s tourism plans are not State of Hawaii’s tourism plans.

 UHERO concludes, “As the latest HTA tourism strategic and action plans are not State plans, they only required approval by the HTA board and not by state lawmakers or other agencies.
 Why should we expect the outcome to be any different this time?… HTA, despite its good intentions, is still plagued by structural shortcomings that have not been remedied.”